tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 LINUX_VERSION:tqma93xx = "${LINUX_RELEASE}.23"
 ```
 * Watchdog is not enabled by default
-* on MBa93xxLA-MINI the QSPI pins are used for SDIO
+* On MBa93xxLA-MINI the QSPI pins are used for SDIO
   If a module with QSPI is required, a specially adapted mainboard devicetree must be created.

 ## MBa91 Differences